Welcome message from the Associate Dean Diversity and Inclusion

 The Supporting Women in MDHS (SWiM) program aims to promote gender equity and support the academic promotion of women in our Faculty.

-SWiM aims to inspire and encourage women in MDHS to seek out and step up to leadership roles in their academic careers; as well as strategically prepare them for academic promotion.
+SWiM aims to inspire and encourage women in MDHS to step into leadership roles in their academic careers and prepare them for academic promotion.

 MDHS Indigenous Postdoctoral Fellowship